 Past Owen Pond you will find the trail to be slightly more moderate than most of the other sections of this trail.
 Before hardly any time at all you will see Copperas Pond with the sweet views of Whiteface Mountain over the far side.
 Passing through a camping area and over a long boardwalk you will come to an intersection.
 Right heads to Winch Pond and left goes along Copperas Pond and meets up with the northern trail approach to the region.
 For this loop follow left along Copperas Pond.

 The tread here is narrow in spots and quickly comes to a trail sign pointing right.
-Go right, left is the lean-to trail - a deadend.
+Go right, left will take you to the lean-to on the shore of Copperas but is a dead end as far as hiking.
 The trail now sweeps and goes over a few small hog-backs before it reaches another intersection.
-Follow here to the right; left will bring you steeply down to Route 86, the northern trailhead.
+Follow here to the right to reach Winch Pond; left will bring you steeply down to Route 86, the northern trailhead.

 Listed as one of the top brown trout waters in Essex County, Owen Pond was reclaimed in 1952 and remains an excellent fishery.
 The state annually stocks yearling browns here.